-Elon Musk asks court to scrap SEC agreement over his tweets, claiming he was ‘forced‘ to enter into it
+Elon Musk asks court to scrap SEC agreement over his tweets, claiming he was ‘forced’ to enter into it

 Musk also doubled down on his 2018 tweet in the filing.
 He said the funding “was secured, and there was investor support,” using italics for emphasis on both claims.

 Musk denied lying to shareholders and said he entered into the agreement to ensure Tesla’s survival as a company.
-Meanwhile he asked the court to find a Nov.
+Meanwhile, he asked the court to find a Nov.
 29 subpoena related to the agreement “exceeds the investigatory power of the Commission and was issued in bad faith.”

-The Wall Street Journal reported last month the SEC was investigating whether trades by Musk and his brother violated insider trading rules.
+The Wall Street Journal reported last month that the SEC was investigating whether trades by Musk and his brother violated insider trading rules.

 Musk had conducted a Twitter poll in November asking his followers whether he should sell 10 percent of his Tesla shares, a move that preceded massive stock sales on Musk’s part equating to around that figure — though the Twitter poll was seen as an effort to justify, rather than drive, the sales.